 Creating a table right in the SQL server using T SQL.
 However, this method will only suit you if you are an SQL programmer or have one in your company.

-Using ready controls that connect to your database and generate pivot tables using your data.
+Another way of how to use pivot table in SQL is using ready controls that connect to your database and generate pivot tables using your data.

 Creating a Pivot Table in SQL Server